-Section leaders are responsible for coordinating and monitoring the activities of individual sections, for monitoring Section membership, for developing the Section web pages at www.iaia.org, and for acting as the listserve hosts (as applicable).
-Each Section leader is expected to be a current member of IAIA, serve as a member of the Sections Coordinating Committee, and is elected by the members of the Section, with final appointment to the post approved by the Board of Directors.
-Joint Section leadership (2 co-chairs) is possible.
+IAIA recognizes that the key to a lively/active section is frequent communication and the Section Chair is key to ensuring that this happens.
+Each Section Chair is expected to be a current member of IAIA, serve as a member of the Sections Coordination Committee, and is elected by the members of the Section, with final appointment to the post approved by the Board of Directors.
+A section chair may serve in this function for a three-year term with provision for additional years with annual approval up to a maximum term of six years.
+Joint Section leadership (e.g., two co-chairs) is possible.

 Realizing the dynamic nature of the field of impact assessment and the resulting fluctuation of interests and needs within the membership of IAIA, Sections will submit a request for review and continuation (or dissolution) to the IAIA Board of Directors once every three years and will report to the Council each year.
+The Board may decide to dissolve evidently inactive or dormant Sections after having sought the advice of the Sections Coordination Committee.
+Section leaders may also propose to combine two or more Sections to become one new section.
+In such instances, the Sections Coordination Committee provides advice to the IAIA Board concerning the request for consolidation.